What day of the year combines haggis, whisky and poetry with lots of fun and laughter? Burns Night of course!

 - To end the night – the host gives a vote of thanks, everyone stands and sings Auld Lang Syne, crossing their arms and joining hands at the line ‘And there's a hand, my trusty fere!’.

 But remember – if you hold your own, you can follow as much or as little of this running order as you like.
-You could even make your own additions – hold a quiz, add a ceilidh, include a treasure hunt – we don’t think Robert Burns would mind at all, as long as you’re having fun!
+You could even make your own additions – hold a quiz, play an epic Scottish Spotify playlist, add a ceilidh, include a treasure hunt – we don’t think Robert Burns would mind at all, as long as you’re having fun!

 Delivering a speech or recital at a Burns Supper?
 Get tips from Alasdair Hutton of the Guild of Burns Speakers in our videos below!